 - the problem of repetitive retrograde menstruation

-- prevention of endometriosis
+- how to organise prevention of endometriosis

-- adolescent endometriosis
+- the importance of adolescent endometriosis

 - Endometriosis thus can be considered a benign tumor.